claw-project/claw-language-specification/definition/loop-transform.md

 When the loops to be interchange are decorated with other directives, those directives stay in place in the code transformation.
 In other words, they are not interchange together with the loops (see example 3).

+###### Limitations

+Currently, the loop-interchange directive is limited to 3 level of loops.
+More level of loops can be declared but the transformation is limited to the first 3 level from the directive declaration.

 #### Example 1
 ###### Original code